Earnslaw Burn Track

 or this… scrambling up/down whilst balancing on a couple of tree roots

-Earnslaw Burn Car Park into the Forest
+Earnslaw Burn Car Park

 **EDIT January 2025 – Before heading off, check out the new signage at the start of the track.